PrefectHQ/prefect/docs/orchestration/concepts/tokens.md

 There are a few ways in which you can give a service account key to an agent.
 Each method has an extra level of persistence.

-- Provide the key when the agent is started via the CLI.
+- Provide the service account key when the agent is started via the CLI.
 This method means the key will need to be provided each time the agent is started.

 ```
 $ prefect agent <AGENT TYPE> start -t SERVICE_ACCOUNT_API_KEY
 ```

-- Specify the key as an environment variable.
+- Specify the service account key as an environment variable.
 This method means the key will only be available to processes which have the variable set.

 ```bash
 $ export PREFECT__CLOUD__AGENT__AUTH_TOKEN=SERVICE_ACCOUNT_API_KEY
 ```

-- Manually save your key in `$HOME/.prefect/config.toml`.
+- Manually save your service account key in `$HOME/.prefect/config.toml`.
 This method ensures that the key will be available at all times if it is not overridden.

 ```toml
 [cloud.agent]